 - Rooms are on the small size, but the layout is very well done.

 - The open-plan bathroom concept may be troublesome for those who need privacy when sharing a room.
 The good news is that shower and toilet are located in an enclosed space.

 - The sink in the middle of the room has only a mirror to the side, which makes shaving a challenge.

 - Bathrooms don’t have a bath tub (only a walk-in rainfall shower).

-- Valet parking at the hotel is (like all Amsterdam city center) very expensive (€ 65 per day).
+- Valet parking at the hotel is very expensive (€ 65 per day).
 Alternatively, the closest public car park is the Q-park Marnixstraat located next to the bus station and the Texaco gas station.
 This car park is priced at €40 per 24 hours and is a 10 minute’s walk from the hotel.

 - While delicious, breakfast is not cheap: 20 euro for the buffet (hot & cold) or 30 euros if you want to order additional items from the menu (like cooked to order eggs).

 - Rooms: 8/10

 - Service: 8/10